nextthingco/docs/Gadget-docs/source/includes/_gadgetyml.md

 There are two sections to place and define containers in: **onboot** and **services**.

 ### Onboot

-Containers added to the **onboot** section run after boot, then exit.
-They run before containers placed in **services** and when multiple containers are defined they run sequentially from top to bottom.
+Containers that run from **onboot** will run before containers placed in **services** and start in sequence from top to bottom.
+When their command process exits, the container will stop.

 Add a container to onboot: